-$$p(FEP) = \frac{\text{\# of tests that weakly kill } P'}{\text{\# of tests that reach pp' and have an output}}$$
+$$p(FEP) = \frac{\# \text{ of tests that weakly kill } P'}{\# \text{ of tests that weakly kill } P'}$$

-Note that the way we count the total number of tests in the denominator varies between experiments.
-In EXP1 and EXP2 we count the tests that reach pp' via any execution path through C'.
-In experiment EXP3, EXP4 and EXP5 we count the number of tests that reach pp' by following a single execution path to output.
+Note that the way we counted the total number of tests in the denominator varied between experiments.
+In EXP1 and EXP2 we counted the tests that reach pp' via any execution path through C'.
+In experiments EXP3, EXP4 and EXP5 we counted the number of tests that reach pp' by following a single execution path to output.

-For a test input to weakly kill a mutant, it must lead to different program states for the mutant and the original program after the mutation point (in Figure 2 the states at pp in P and pp' in P'should be different).
+For a test input to weakly kill a mutant, it must lead to different program states for the mutant and the original program after the mutation point (in Figure 2 the states at pp in P and pp' in P' should be different).
 A test input strongly kills a mutant if it leads to this difference in program state propagating to the program's output (in Figure 2 o in P and o in P' are different).
 Therefore, p(FEP) computes the proportion of tests that cause a different program state after the mutation point at pp in P and pp' in P' but do not lead to a different output.